makeabilitylab/physcomp/sensors/index.md

 ## Introduction to Sensors

 Humans have invented thousands of sensors.
 How should we organize and characterize them?

-There are three key characteristics, which we expand on below: (1) **what** a sensor does (its function), (2) **how** it senses (passively or actively), (3) and the **output** it provides.
-And, of course, there are numerous other pragmatic factors, including reliability, precision, manufacturing cost, availability, power usage, and designer familiarity..
+There are numerous pragmatic factors, including reliability, precision, manufacturing cost, availability, power usage, and designer familiarity—all important.
+However, for our purposes, we will focus on three characteristics:

+1. **What** a sensor does (its function)
+2. **How** it senses (passively or actively)
+3. **What output** it provides

 ### Characterizing sensors by function

-Perhaps the most intuitive and important organizing scheme is by function.
-Wikipedia lists [hundreds of sensors](https://en.wikipedia.org/wiki/List_of_sensors), sorted by "function", including:
+Perhaps the most intuitive scheme is organizing sensors by function.
+Wikipedia lists [hundreds of sensors](https://en.wikipedia.org/wiki/List_of_sensors) in broad categories, including:

 1. Acoustic, sound, and vibration
 2. Moisture and humidity
 3. Flow and fluid velocity
 4. Optical, light, and imaging
 5. Thermal, heat, and temperature
-6. Position, angle, displacement, distance, and more.
+6. Position, angle, displacement, distance, and more

-But other categorizations are also possible: Platt's 3rd volume of "Encyclopedia of Electronic Components", for example, categorizes sensors into spatial, mechanical, fluid, radiation, and electricity ([link](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307)).
+Other categorizations are also possible: Platt's 3rd volume of "Encyclopedia of Electronic Components", for example, categorizes sensors into spatial, mechanical, fluid, radiation, and electricity ([link](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307)).

 <!-- Regardless of functional categorization, we will only cover a small fraction here.

 But first, let's break sensors down by **how** they sense and **what** output they provide. -->

+In addition to **what** a sensor does, we can characterize them by **how** they sense and **what** output they provide.

 ### Passive vs. active sensing

+There are two basic classes of sensors: active and passive. **Active** sensors require external power (and will thus have a Vcc pin and GND) while **passive** sensors do not.
+For example, the popular [ADXL335](https://www.adafruit.com/product/163) 3-axis accelerometer has a Vin, a GND, and three analog outputs (Xout, Yout, and Zout), which translate acceleration along each axis into ratiometric (proportional) voltage levels.

-**Active** sensors require external power.
-Often, they will also actively transmit a signal and then analyze some property of that signal (*e.g.,* distortion or reflection) for sensing.
-For example, an infrared (IR) proximity sensor like the [Sharp GP2Y0A21YK](https://www.sparkfun.com/products/242) contains both an IR transmitter and IR receiver.
+Some active sensors transmit a signal and then analyze some reflected property of that signal for sensing.
+For example, an infrared (IR) proximity sensor like the [Sharp GP2Y0A21YK](https://www.sparkfun.com/products/242) contains both an infrared (IR) transmitter and IR receiver.
 The sensor calculates distance by transmitting an IR beam and measuring the reflection angle back on the IR receiver.
 Similarly, an ultrasonic distance sensor like the popular [HC-SR04](https://www.sparkfun.com/products/15569) transmits ultrasonic pings and listens for reflected ultrasonic waves.
-The speed of sound through air is then used to calculate the distance between the sensor to the reflected object.
+A connected microcontroller can than calculate the distance between the sensor to the sound-reflecting object by using the speed of sound through air.

 ![Ultrasonic diagram](assets/images/UltrasonicDiagram_Wikipedia.png)
 Ultrasonic distance sensors are a type of **active** sensor consisting of both a transmitter and receiver.
 They work by transmitting an ultrasonic pulse, which is partially reflected back by objects in the sound wave path (if any).
 By measuring the time between the pulse transmission and the echo reception, distance can be determined.
 {: .fs-1 }

-Active sensors may also include hardware to counteract sensor drift, to filter/smooth a signal, and/or to communicate output via a digital communication protocol like [I2C](https://en.wikipedia.org/wiki/I%C2%B2C).
+Active sensors may also include sophisticated (but tiny) on-board hardware to counteract sensor drift, to filter/smooth a signal, and/or to communicate output via a digital communication protocol like [I2C](https://en.wikipedia.org/wiki/I%C2%B2C).

 In contrast, a **passive** sensor generates an output signal based on some external stimulus and does not require external power.
 For example, a [photoresistor](https://en.wikipedia.org/wiki/Photoresistor) changes its resistance in response to light, a [thermistor](https://en.wikipedia.org/wiki/Thermistor) in response to temperature, and a [force-sensitive resistor](https://en.wikipedia.org/wiki/Force-sensing_resistor) in response to pressure.
 Of course, we need a powered circuit to "retrieve" information from the sensor—like a voltage divider—but the underlying sensor is responding to environmental phenomena regardless of this applied power.

-A simple heuristic to distinguish active from passive sensors is to count pins: active sensors have an extra third pin (for power) while passive sensors have two.
+A simple heuristic to distinguish active from passive sensors is to count pins: active sensors have at least three pins (one for Vin, one for GND, and at least one for output) while passive sensors have two.

 <!-- TODO: in future add in a sub-section on MEMS because it's so AWESOME! : -->

 ### Sensor output

 Sensors output either analog, binary (on/off), or digital signals (*e.g.,* [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface)).
+Yes, "binary" is a type of digital output but it's worth distinguishing.

 #### Analog output

-Pure analog sensors include resistive sensors, like the aforementioned thermistors and photoresistors, which **change their resistance** based on some stimuli as well as ratiometric sensors like the [ADXL335](https://learn.adafruit.com/adafruit-analog-accelerometer-breakouts/overview) accelerometer or the [DRV5055 Hall Effect](https://www.ti.com/product/DRV5055) sensor, both which vary their voltage output linearly in response to some stimuli—in this case, acceleration and magnetic fields, respectively.
+Pure analog sensors include resistive sensors, like the aforementioned thermistors and photoresistors, which **change their resistance** based on some stimuli as well as ratiometric sensors like the aforementioned [ADXL335](https://learn.adafruit.com/adafruit-analog-accelerometer-breakouts/overview) accelerometer or the [DRV5055 Hall Effect](https://www.ti.com/product/DRV5055) sensor, both which vary their voltage output linearly in response to some stimuli—in this case, acceleration and magnetic fields, respectively.

 #### Digital output

 Many modern sensors are chip-based and include some on-board processing.
 These sensors process and convert raw analog signals to digital output.
 This output is stored in a memory location (called a register) on the sensor chip itself and accessed by a microcontroller via a communication protocol like [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) and [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface).

 For example, in contrast to the [ADXL335](https://learn.adafruit.com/adafruit-analog-accelerometer-breakouts/overview) accelerometer, which outputs a voltage proportional to acceleration on each axis on pins X, Y, and Z, the [LIS3DH](https://www.adafruit.com/product/2809) accelerometer communicates over either I2C or SPI.
 We often supply one or the other in our hardware kits.